 Guides and Equipment: Expedition is fully guided with all related transportation and safety equipment provided.

-Clothing: Environmental conditions will include temperatures of -20 to -40C with possible storm conditions and high wind chills with blowing snow and blizzard conditions though we typically have a lot of clear skies during this time period but generally very cold.
+Clothing: Temperatures will range from -20 to -40C, likely with high wind chills, blowing snow and/or blizzard conditions.
 Only the very best winter clothing is acceptable and for this reason we will provide you with insulated boots, pants and parka for this expedition.
-For your own safety and comfort we will provide you with an additional list of what to bring.
+For your own safety and comfort, we will provide you with an additional list of what to bring.

-Additional Photo Ops: This coastline has the highest concentrations of moose in the province and a very strong “attending” wolf population, sighting opportunities are very high.
+Additional Photo Ops: This coastline has the highest concentration of moose in the province and a very strong “attending” wolf population, so sightings of these animals can be very common.
 Foxes, wolverine and pine marten also frequent the coast and might be seen.
-Aurora borealis sightings are some of the best in the world here so be prepared for a few sleepless nights!
-Many viewing and photo ops take place near the lodge so it is not always necessary to venture further abroad for wildlife encounters should we have what we call a very “blustery day”!
+Aurora borealis sightings are some of the best in the world here, so be prepared for a few sleepless nights!
+Many viewing and photo ops take place near the lodge so it is not always necessary to venture further abroad for wildlife encounters should we have what we call a very blustery day.

 Additional Notes: Due to the customized nature of this safari and the extreme weather that may be encountered, please allow for flexibility in daily activities and flight times.
 This expedition is limited to only 8 participants to ensure a very high level of personal service.
 There will be professional guides and photo leader(s) on this very exclusive adventure, to assist us in our quest for polar bear mothers and cubs in this very exclusive adventure.

 Your Adventure Includes: All air and ground transfers between Winnipeg and our lodge, winter pants, boots and parka, accommodations and meals, as noted below.